wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 $ quarkus ext add jib openshift
 ```

-The `jib` extension will help you generate a container image out of the application.
-The `openshift` extension will generate the necessary manifest files to deploy the application on—well—OpenShift.
+The `jib` extension helps you generate a container image out of the application.
+The `openshift` extension generates the necessary manifest files to deploy the application on—well—OpenShift.

 Let’s specify the properties accordingly: